sairaatta/conquer_chess/docs/rulebook/README.md

 C.9.2    the square of arrival.
 Examples: Bxe5, Nxf3, Rxd1, see also C.10.

 C.9.3    When a pawn makes a capture, the file of departure must be indicated, then an x may be inserted, then the square of arrival.
 Examples: dxe5, gxf3, axb5.
-In the case of an ‘en passant’ capture, ‘e.p.’ may be appended to the notation.
+In the case of an ‘en passant' capture, ‘e.p.' may be appended to the notation.
 Example: exd6 e.p.

 C.10  If two identical pieces can move to the same square, the piece that is moved is indicated as follows: